Gus Fring: Season 6

-Lalo kills Howard Hamlin at the apartment of Jimmy McGill and Kim Wexler, then provides Jimmy the address and description of a man he wants Jimmy to shoot.
+Later that night, Lalo ambushes Jimmy and his wife Kim Wexler in their apartment - killing their acquaintance Howard Hamlin in the process and provides Jimmy the address and description of a man he wants Jimmy to shoot: Gus himself.
 Jimmy convinces Lalo to send Kim instead.
 Mike apprehends her at the front door of Gus's house, and she points out Gus's body double as the man Lalo wanted killed.
 Mike and his men leave for Jimmy and Kim's apartment, but when Kim tells Gus that Lalo agreed to send her instead of Jimmy, Gus recognizes the shooting is a distraction.
 He drives to Lavandería Brillante, where Lalo ambushes him and kills his bodyguards.
-Lalo is using a video camera to obtain evidence of Gus's planned meth lab for Don Eladio, which will prove Gus's disloyalty to the cartel.
-Lalo forces Gus at gunpoint to lead him to the site.
+Lalo forces Gus at gunpoint to lead him to the site while using a video camera to obtain evidence of Gus's planned meth lab for Don Eladio, which will thus prove Gus's disloyalty to the cartel.
 Gus then insults Eladio and the Salamancas as Lalo videotapes him, but Gus's speech is a diversion that enables him to cause a power outage which turns off the lights.
-In the darkness, he reaches the handgun he had hid previously and fires at Lalo.
-After turning the lights back on, he finds that he is wounded, but that he has fatally wounded Lalo.
-As Gus is treated at home, Mike supervises the burial of Lalo and Howard beneath the meth lab.
+In the darkness, he reaches the handgun he had hid previously and fires at Lalo as the latter tries shooting him.
+After turning the lights back on, Gus finds that he is wounded, but has also shot Lalo multiple times; Lalo dies in front of Gus, who then collapses in exhaustion.
+Gus is later treated back at his home, while Mike supervises the burial of Lalo and Howard beneath the meth lab.

-Hector contacts Don Eladio with information about Lalo's survival and subsequent disappearance, and claims Gus killed Lalo.
-Eladio meets with Juan Bolsa, Gus, Hector, Marco, and Leonel.
+Hector contacts Don Eladio with information about Lalo's survival and subsequent disappearance, before claiming that Gus killed Lalo for real this time.
+Gus is then summoned by Eladio to a meeting with him alongside both Bolsa and Hector, as well as The Cousins, at his pool in Mexico.
 Gus refuses to respond to Hector's allegations and, since there is no proof that Lalo survived, Eladio accepts that he was killed in the first assassination attempt.
-To keep peace between Hector and Gus, Eladio divides between them the drug territory around Albuquerque.
-After returning to the U.S., Gus tells Mike to immediately re-start work on the planned meth lab.
+To keep peace between Hector and Gus themselves, Eladio divides between them the drug territory around Albuquerque.
+When he returns to the U.S. and Mike informs him that the burial of Lalo and Howard was successful, Gus tells Mike to immediately re-start work on the planned meth lab.
 Gus later patronizes a restaurant where he converses pleasantly with David, his favorite sommelier.
-When David leaves to retrieve a rare bottle to show Gus, Gus cuts his visit short and leaves the restaurant.
+David excuses himself to retrieve a rare bottle to show Gus, but then Gus suddenly cuts his visit short and leaves the restaurant.